-Applicants should expect to include a discussion of how the capabilities of the proposed project will be sustained following the period of performance.

-Additional details on what to include in the Sustainability section of the application and how this information will be scored during the application review process can be found in Section E(1)(a): Application Evaluation Criteria - Programmatic Criteria.
-Additional questions that an applicant could consider addressing in this section are the following:
+Applicants should expect to discuss how the capabilities of the proposed project will be sustained following the Period of Performance (POP).
+Additional details on what to include in the Sustainability section of the application and how this information will be scored during the application review process can be found in Section E.1(a): Application Evaluation Criteria - Programmatic Criteria.

+Applicants should consider addressing the following questions:

-- Does your application propose to use grant funds to fund primary project personnel?
-If so, how might those positions to continue to be funded after the period of performance concludes? - Note If the organization believes that key capabilities of its proposed project can be sustained following the period of performance without sustaining the positions of any key personnel funded under the award, that should be explained. - Does your application propose to create an educational curriculum, training curriculum, or other prevention resource?
-If so, how might that education curriculum, training curriculum, or other resource continue to be maintained and updated following the period of performance?
-Will the resource continue to be available to the public, such as by being accessible online on the organization's website? - If a Threat Assessment Team is being formed, what policies and agreements will v.
+- Does your application propose using grant funds to fund primary project personnel?
+If so, how will those positions be funded after the POP concludes?
+NOTE If the organization believes that key capabilities of its proposed project can be sustained following the POP without sustaining the positions of any key personnel funded under the award, that should be explained. - Does your application propose creating an educational curriculum, training curriculum, or other prevention resource?
+If so, describe how these resources will be maintained and updated post-performance and confirm whether they will remain publicly accessible, for instance, on the organization's website. - For the formation of a threat assessment team, detail the policies and agreements to be established to ensure its functionality after the performance period ends - For the establishment of a referrals pipeline or hotline, outline the policies and agreements to ensure their continued operation after the performance period ends.

+v.
 Budget Detail and Narrative